ifelsemaybe/Artificial-Intelligence-Term-Project/README.md

 ## Acknowledgments

-I would like to acknowledge both of my teammates: Tariq Benmouh and Christian Jerjian, who helped me in creating this project.
+I would like to acknowledge both of my former teammates: Tariq Benmouh and Christian Jerjian, who helped me in creating this project.
 The original github link can be found here: https://github.com/Tariq-B/MiniProject2